 TOM GJELTEN: American troops are fighting and dying, and al-Qaida is still scheming to strike the U.S. homeland.
 But the chairman of the Joint Chiefs of Staff, Admiral Mike Mullen, doesn't see either of those concerns as the number one worry.

-Admiral Mullen, in a recent Washington speech, highlighted one troubling number: Within two years, just the annual interest on the debt will be close to $600 billion.
+GJELTEN: Admiral Mullen, in a recent Washington speech, highlighted one troubling number: Within two years, just the annual interest on the debt will be close to $600 billion.

-Adm.
 MULLEN: And that's, notionally, about the size of the Defense Department budget.
 It's not sustainable.

-If the deficit is to be reduced, the Pentagon is certain to take a hit, and Defense Secretary Robert Gates is warning the department to get ready.
+GJELTEN: If the deficit is to be reduced, the Pentagon is certain to take a hit, and Defense Secretary Robert Gates is warning the department to get ready.
 Ashton Carter is the undersecretary for acquisitions.

 GJELTEN: Secretary Gates has already killed the F-22 fighter jet program, and Ashton Carter says the Pentagon is now taking aim at all the programs that, each year, get more costly.

-Mr. CARTER: That has to stop and be reversed.
+CARTER: That has to stop and be reversed.
 And programs that can't be managed to be affordable in the new climate will be eliminated.

 GJELTEN: It shouldn't be too hard.
 Defense spending has doubled over the last 10 years, and Ashton Carter says contractors have grown undisciplined.

-Mr. CARTER: We failed to provide incentives to our managers and industry managers to make them drive down the price that we pay for things, because we had the money to pay the price.
+CARTER: We failed to provide incentives to our managers and industry managers to make them drive down the price that we pay for things, because we had the money to pay the price.
 Now we need to reverse those incentives.
 We're not going to have that amount of money.
 And we need to replicate in the defense sector the productivity growth that you see everywhere in the commercial economy.

 GJELTEN: Last week, Carter drove home that message in a meeting with defense industry executives.
 Will it be enough?
 Gordon Adams managed the defense account at the Office of Management and Budget under President Clinton.
 He thinks Secretary Gates and other Pentagon officials underestimate the budget troubles they face, and he's not impressed by this new Pentagon productivity push.

-At the same time, public support for funding the wars in Afghanistan and Iraq is waning.
+GJELTEN: At the same time, public support for funding the wars in Afghanistan and Iraq is waning.
 Adams, now at American University, predicts there'll soon be demands not just for a smaller rise in Pentagon spending, but for actual cuts, like the Pentagon has seen before.

-Mr. ADAMS: From 1985 to 1998, we went through exactly that: huge attention to deficit reduction over a sustained period of time, right in the middle of which the political support for high levels of defense eroded because the Cold War ended.
+ADAMS: From 1985 to 1998, we went through exactly that: huge attention to deficit reduction over a sustained period of time, right in the middle of which the political support for high levels of defense eroded because the Cold War ended.

-Tom Gjelten, NPR News, Washington.
+GJELTEN: Tom Gjelten, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.